-If the centre manages its own server rooms than it should be straightforward for the centre to provide the evidence for this, either by direct demonstration and / or reference to the specification of the server room and temperature and other environmental records.
-If the servers are provided by a local or external hosting facility (e.g. the parent university or hospital's IT department) the centre should assure itself that temperature is properly controlled, by obtaining the relevant details from the hosting facility.
+If the centre manages its own server rooms then it should be straightforward for the centre to provide the evidence for this, either by direct demonstration and/or reference to the specification of the server room and temperature and other environmental records.
+If the servers are provided by a local or external hosting facility (e.g. parent university or hospital's IT department) the centre should assure itself that temperature is properly controlled by obtaining the relevant details from the hosting facility.
 Even if a centre uses SaaS, it is important that it is satisfied that the physical servers being used are being managed in an appropriate environment - by asking their SaaS supplier for confirmation that this is the case and for the supporting evidence.

-Though not currently part of the ECRIN standard, most modern dedicated server facilities, and almost all commercial hosting facilities, go well beyond temperature control and have full HVAC (heating, ventilation, and air conditioning) control systems installed.
-This is the recommended practice, and may become part of the ECRIN standards at a later date.
+Most commercial hosting facilities go well beyond temperature control and have full HVAC (heating, ventilation, and air conditioning) control systems installed, and compliance with ISO 22237 or similar would be expected.